 About Northrop Grumman Innovation Systems, Inc.

-Northrop Grumman owns or leases about 34 million sq. ft. of floor space at some 445 separate locations, primarily in the US.
-In addition to the US, the company has operations in the US, Germany, Italy, the UK, Australia, and France.
+Northrop Grumman owns or leases about 55 million sq. ft. of floor space at approximately 545 separate locations, primarily in the US.
+In addition to the US, the company has operations in Germany, Italy, the UK, Australia, and France.

-Its segments are headquartered in Redondo Beach, California (Aerospace Systems); Linthicum, Maryland (Mission Systems); and Herndon, Virginia (Technology Services); and Dulles, Virginia (Innovation Systems).
+Its segments are headquartered in Redondo Beach, California (Aerospace Systems); Linthicum, Maryland (Mission Systems); Herndon, Virginia (Technology Services); and Dulles, Virginia (Innovation Systems).

 Sales and Marketing

 The company serves domestic and international defense, civil, and commercial customers.
 The US government accounts for almost 85% of its revenues.
 Contracts with the US government are typically on a cost-type or fixed-price basis.
 Cost-type projects, which provide reimbursement for the contractor's incurred costs plus a fee, typically involve less risk.
 Fixed-price contracts are for a fixed amount regardless of potential cost overruns.

 Northrop Grumman's revenue has seen steady growth the last five years, rising 44% between 2015 and 2019.
 Growth during this period was chiefly driven by higher sales in the company's Aerospace Systems and Mission Systems segments.

 Sales in 2019 increased 12% to $33.8 billion compared to $30.1 billion in 2018.
 2019 sales increased $3.7 billion reflecting a full year of sales from Innovation Systems as well as higher sales at Aerospace Systems and Mission Systems, partially offset by lower sales at Technology Services.

 Net income decreased by $981 million to $2.2 billion in 2019 compared to $3.2 billion in 2018, principally due to an increase in the company's MTM expense, net of tax.